redstrate/Astra/README.md

 # Astra

-A custom FFXIV launcher that supports multiple accounts, [Dalamud](https://github.com/goatcorp/Dalamud) plugins and runs natively on Linux!
+A FFXIV launcher for Linux that supports profiles, multiple accounts and [Dalamud](https://github.com/goatcorp/Dalamud) plugins!

 ### Notice